-- 1. A printed Facility Information form - o Names and contact information for building owners and facility managers - o Locations of main switches for gas, water and other utilities. - o Location of special keys to every locked door, safe, cabinet or storage closet. - "Other Information" on the Facility Information form might include service contracts, including daytime and evening phone numbers for contacts, payroll, banking and other vital business information - 2.
-ITS Asset Inventory (Internal Document) - Assets are assigned to the manager of each location or department.
-By browsing to the ITS helpdesk site found at http://10.1.2.51, each manager will see their own location's assets on the assets tab.
-A master spreadsheet can be generated from database as needed, by ITS staff. - 3.
-Auditor's Fixed Assets for FY10 (Internal Document)

-o Browsing to http://staffspace/files/AssetList.PDF provides a comprehensive list which Includes any item valued over \$500 within the library system.
+- 2. A printed Facility Information form - Names and contact information for building owners and facility managers - Locations of main switches for gas, water and other utilities. - Location of special keys to every locked door, safe, cabinet or storage closet. - "Other Information" on the Facility Information form might include service contracts, including daytime and evening phone numbers for contacts, payroll, banking and other vital business information - 3.
+ITS Asset Inventory - Assets are assigned to the manager of each location or department.
+By browsing the ITS helpdesk site, each manager will see their own location's assets on the assets tab.
+A master spreadsheet can be generated from database as needed, by ITS staff - 4.
+Auditors List of Fixed Assets provides a comprehensive list which Includes any item valued over \$500 within the library system for FY20